-Editor’s note: This HyperX Cloud Alpha Wireless review was updated on September 16, 2022 to include the SteelSeries Arctis Nova Pro in the alternative recommendations section.
+Editor’s note: This HyperX Cloud Alpha Wireless review was updated on July 4, 2023, to note the release of the HyperX Cirro Buds Pro in the alternatives section.

 - Gamers who don’t want to be penalized for forgetting to charge their headset will want to give this a look.

 - Anyone who works from home and spends a lot of time in Zoom meetings will like the comfortable build and ease of use.

 What’s it like to use the HyperX Cloud Alpha Wireless?